Couple demands Shs600m from church over cancelled wedding

 The couple’s lawyer, Tumwesigye notes that the cancellation of a wedding after three bans of marriage announcements was malicious and intended to financially cripple his clients, having paid almost all service providers for the function.

 Muhwezi explains that he met his would be bride, Akankwasa in 2014 and started a relationship.
-Having cohabited with Akankwasa, now with two children, Muhwezi sought to marry her through a church wedding.
+Having cohabited with Akankwasa, and had two children with her, Muhwezi sought to marry her through a church wedding.

-On visiting St. Stephen Kitara Church of Uganda along Entebbe road the church leaders acknowledged the matter but insisted that they couldn’t proceed to wed the couple since there were contentious issues to sort out as raised by their superiors at Diocese.
+On visiting St. Stephen Kitara Church of Uganda along Entebbe road the church leaders acknowledged the matter but insisted that they couldn’t proceed to wed the couple since there were contentious issues to sort out as raised by their superiors at the diocese.

 But Muhwezi says the church leaders had taken him through the requirements and explained to him that since he had not been married with his former lover, it wouldn’t cost him the marriage.
 He says he is currently running around to clear debts of a wedding that never took place.